CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

 warnings.filterwarnings('ignore')
 ```

-Options You have used above:
+Let's look a bit closer at the options you set up in the code snippet above:
 - You give the `filter-out-warnings` command to have a cleaner notebook without warning messages.
 - Set the max rows and max columns to some big numbers (in this case **50**).
 This option just makes all the columns and rows in a DataFrame more readable or visible.
-- `fivethirtyeight` style to have plots like the ones on <a href="https://www.fivethirtyeight.com" target="_blank">fivethirtyeight.com</a>: A website founded by <a href="https://en.wikipedia.org/wiki/Nate_Silver" target="_blank">Nate Silver</a>.
+- Use `fivethirtyeight` style to have plots like the ones on <a href="https://www.fivethirtyeight.com" target="_blank">fivethirtyeight.com</a>: A website founded by <a href="https://en.wikipedia.org/wiki/Nate_Silver" target="_blank">Nate Silver</a>.
 If you want to explore `fivethirtyeight` I highly recommend the book: <a href="https://www.amazon.com/Signal-Noise-Many-Predictions-Fail-but/dp/0143125087" target="_blank">The Signal and the Noise</a>.

 ### Reading the Data:

-You are ready to read the files into `pandas` data frames now:
+After importing the necessary libraries, you are now ready to read the files into `pandas` data frames.

+There are a couple of adjustments you should make while reading in the data, to make sure it will be in good shape to work with:

-- You will set the separators to be double colons `::`
+- Set the separators to be double colons `::`
-- You will give the column names when reading and they will become the headers
+- Give the column names when reading and they will become the headers
-- You will convert the Unixtime to a datetime format
+- Convert the Unixtime to a datetime format

 #### 1- Users